 Domestic: All domestic orders within the United States are now shipped via FedEx 2-Day service, however it is possible for some rural or non-contiguous destinations to take longer.

-International: Orders abroad are shipped via FedEx and typically arrive within about a week, but in some cases may take 6-15 business days to arrive, which equates to 2-3 standard weeks.=
+International: Orders abroad are also shipped via FedEx and typically arrive within about a week, but in some cases may take 6-15 business days to arrive, which equates to 2-3 standard weeks.

 Delays: Weather events, observed federal holidays, and customs/clearance delays (for international) may impact order delivery times.

-Please make sure the provided shipping address is accurate and in a clean standard format to help ensure that your order will arrive without any issues (name, street number & street name, city or township, state or province, zip or postal code, country).
+Please make sure the provided shipping address is accurate and in a clean standard format to help ensure that your order will arrive without any issues (your name, street number & street name, city or township, state or province, zip or postal code, country), and a valid/good phone number is critical with international shipping.

 If the shipping address provided at order placement requires an address correction by FedEx in order to be delivered, you will receive a bill for $50 to cover the address correction fee and our administrative time.
 Should this occur and payment not be remitted for the mistake, the responsible address/email will be ineligible to order from us in the future.